• Skip to primary navigation

 Please scroll to the recipe card below for exact measurements.

-• Pineapple: I recommend using fresh ripe pineapple for best flavor.
-Ripe pineapple should be mostly yellow with some green and it should smell sweet.
-You can also use drained canned pineapple chunks or thawed frozen pineapple chunks.
+• Pineapple: Use fresh ripe pineapple for best flavor.
+Substitutions: Drained canned pineapple chunks or thawed frozen pineapple chunks.

-• Frozen Mixed Vegetables: Feel free to choose frozen mixed vegetables that contain peas, diced carrots, corn niblets, and/or green beans.
-Or substitute with diced bell peppers or broccoli florets.
+• Frozen Mixed Vegetables: A blend of peas, diced carrots, corn niblets, and/or green beans.
+Substitutions: Diced bell peppers or broccoli florets.

 • Black Pepper: Or use white pepper.